wcampbellgalaxy/solana-metrics-mcp-server/README.md

 ## Contributing

-This server is designed specifically for Tachyon Solana metrics analysis.
-For questions or improvements, please refer to the Solana metrics documentation and Tachyon codebase.
+This server is designed for Solana metrics analysis.
+For questions or improvements, please refer to the Solana metrics documentation and codebase.